Gert-JanG/garmin_gpx_downloader/README.md

         - With certain activity types (-t)
         - Within a certain radius (-r) of the start location from your last recorded activity
-        - Within a certain radius (-r) of a specified start location coordinate (-c) Or any AND/OR combination (-f) of the above!
+        - Within a certain radius (-r) of a specified start location coordinate (-c)

 Example uses:
 # Download all GPX's for activities

-# with activity_type 'running'
+with activity_type 'running'
 `python3 garmin_gpx_downloader.py -t "running"`

-# with the words 'vo2max' or 'antwerp' in the activity name
-`python3 garmin_gpx_downloader.py -n "vo2max" "antwerp"`
+with the words 'vo2max' or 'antwerp' in the activity name `python3 garmin_gpx_downloader.py -n "vo2max" "antwerp"`

-# that STARTED within 10km radius of 'the start point of your last recorded activity'
-`python3 garmin_gpx_downloader.py -r 10`
+that STARTED within 10km radius of 'the start point of your last recorded activity' `python3 garmin_gpx_downloader.py -r 10`

-# that STARTED within 3.14km radius of the given coordinate (latitude, longitude)
-`python3 garmin_gpx_downloader.py -r 3.14 -c "(50.9999999, 6.767676767)"`
+that STARTED within 3.14km radius of the given coordinate (latitude, longitude) `python3 garmin_gpx_downloader.py -r 3.14 -c "(50.9999999, 6.767676767)"`

-# that have ("antwerp" OR "leuven" in the name) AND (the activity type is "running")
-`python3 garmin_gpx_downloader.py -n "antwerp" "leuven" -t "running"`
+that have ("antwerp" OR "leuven" in the name) AND (the activity type is "running") `python3 garmin_gpx_downloader.py -n "antwerp" "leuven" -t "running"`

-# that STARTED within 1km radius of the given coordinate (latitude, longitude) AND activity_type is 'running'
-`python3 garmin_gpx_downloader.py -r 1 -c "(51.3333333, 4.8888888888)" -t "running"`
+that STARTED within 1km radius of the given coordinate (latitude, longitude) AND activity_type is 'running' `python3 garmin_gpx_downloader.py -r 1 -c "(51.3333333, 4.8888888888)" -t "running"`